Unintended consequences: Perverse results

 Theobald Mathew's temperance campaign in 19th-century Ireland resulted in thousands of people vowing never to drink alcohol again.
 This led to the consumption of diethyl ether, a much more dangerous intoxicant—owing to its high flammability—by those seeking to become intoxicated without breaking the letter of their pledge.

 It was thought that adding south-facing conservatories to British houses would reduce energy consumption by providing extra insulation and warmth from the sun.
 However, people tended to use the conservatories as living areas, installing heating and ultimately increasing overall energy consumption.

 A reward for lost nets found along the Normandy coast was offered by the French government between 1980 and 1981.
 This resulted in people vandalizing nets to collect the reward.

-Beginning in the 1940s and continuing into the 1960s, the Canadian federal government gave the Catholic Church in Quebec $2.25 per day per psychiatric patient for their cost of care, but only $0.75 a day per orphan.
-The perverse result is that the orphan children were diagnosed as mentally ill so the church could receive the larger amount of money.
-This psychiatric misdiagnosis affected up to 20,000 people, and the children are known as the Duplessis Orphans.
+Beginning in the 1940s and continuing into the 1960s, the Canadian federal government gave Quebec $2.75 per day per psychiatric patient for their cost of care, but only $1.25 a day per orphan.
+The perverse result is that the orphan children were diagnosed as mentally ill so Quebec could receive the larger amount of money.
+This psychiatric misdiagnosis affected up to 20,000 people, and the children are known as the Duplessis Orphans in reference to the Premier of Quebec who oversaw the scheme, Maurice Duplessis.

 There have been attempts to curb the consumption of sugary beverages by imposing a tax on them.
 However, a study found that the reduced consumption was only temporary.
 Also, there was an increase in the consumption of beer among households.

 The New Jersey Childproof Handgun Law, which was intended to protect children from accidental discharge of firearms by forcing all future firearms sold in New Jersey to contain "smart" safety features, has delayed, if not stopped entirely, the introduction of such firearms to New Jersey markets.
 The wording of the law caused significant public backlash, fuelled by gun rights lobbyists, and several shop owners offering such guns received death threats and stopped stocking them.
 In 2014, 12 years after the law was passed, it was suggested the law be repealed if gun rights lobbyists agree not to resist the introduction of "smart" firearms.